atokolyi/sTWAS_paper_scripts/README.md

 Done!
 ```
 The output of the script is stored in `demo/outputs` and expected output is stored in `demo/expected_output/`.
-A summary file is saved at `demo/outputs/disease1_meta_z10_results.tsv` with posterior probabilities for all tested features (10 transcript splicing events and 10 genes in this case).
+A summary file is saved at `demo/outputs/disease1_meta_z10_results.tsv` with posterior probabilities for all tested features (10 transcript splicing events and 10 genes in this simulated case).
 This demo should run in only a few seconds on a standard desktop computer.

 ## 4. Instructions for use